-The company has outlined the following medium-term financial objectives:
+The Company has outlined the following medium-term financial objectives:

-Measure (1) Medium-term financial objectives Three-Year Average (2) 2017 results Underlying EPS growth Growth in EPS reflects the Company's focus on generating sustainable earnings for shareholders.
-8%-10% 12% 9% Underlying ROE ROE is a significant driver of shareholder value and is a major focus for management across all businesses.
-12%-14% 12.6% 12.7% Dividend payout ratio Payout of capital serves shareholder value, based on underlying net income.
-40%-50% 42% 42%
+Measure (1) Medium-term financial objectives Four-year average (2) 2018 results Underlying EPS growth Growth in EPS reflects the Company's focus on generating sustainable earnings for shareholders.
+8%-10% 13% 17% Underlying ROE ROE is a significant driver of shareholder value and is a major focus for management across all businesses.
+12%-14% 13.0% 14.2% Dividend payout ratio Payout of capital serves shareholder value, based on underlying net income.
+40%-50% 41% 39%

-(1) Underlying earnings per share ("EPS"), underlying ROE, and the dividend payout ratio are non-IFRS financial measures.
+Underlying earnings per share ("EPS"), underlying ROE and the dividend payout ratio are non-IFRS financial measures.
 See section L - Non-IFRS Financial Measures.
 The dividend payout ratio represents the ratio of common shareholders' dividends to underlying net income.
 See section I - Capital and Liquidity Management - Capital in this document for further information regarding dividends.
-(2) Underlying EPS growth is calculated on a three-year compound annual growth rate.
-Underlying ROE and Dividend payout ratio are based on a 3-year average of 2015 - 2017.
+Underlying EPS growth is calculated on a four-year compound annual growth rate.
+Underlying ROE and Dividend payout ratio are based on a four-year average of 2015 - 2018.

-We have progressed well against our medium-term financial objectives.
+We have performed well against our medium-term financial objectives.
 Although considered reasonable by the Company, we may not be able to achieve our medium-term financial objectives as our assumptions may prove to be inaccurate.
 Accordingly, our actual results could differ materially from our medium-term financial objectives as described above.
-Our medium-term financial objectives do not constitute guidance.
-Our medium-term financial objectives are forward-looking non-IFRS financial measures and additional information is provided in this MD&A in the section O - Forward-looking Statements - Medium-Term Financial Objectives.
+Our medium-term financial objectives do not constitute ouidance.
+Our medium-term financial objectives are forwardlooking non-IFRS financial measures and additional information is provided in this MD&A in the section O - Forward-looking Statements - Medium-Term Financial Objectives.